microsoft/AcademicContent/Azure University Tour/WebAppHOL/README.md

 }
 ```

-2. Save the index.js file with your changes, then open the **index.html** file in your browser to run the application (or refresh if it's already open).
-As a reminder, you'll find the index.html file in the **AzureUniversityRedShirt-master\Challenges\WebAppHOL** directory on your computer.
+3. Save the index.js file with your changes, then open the **index.html** file in your browser to run the application (or refresh if it's already open).
+As a reminder, you'll find the index.html file in the **WebAppHOL\WebAppHOL** directory on your computer.
+Note: Running the application, you will notice that nothing seems to have changed.
+Even though we are now gathering data from the Cognitive service API, we are not yet rendering that on the pins.
+You will do that in Exercise 6.

 <a name="Exercise6"></a>
 ## Exercise 6: Update pins with API ratings data ##

-In this exercise, we'll use the responses provided by the Cognitive service API, create a score for each neighborhood by adding up all the neighborhood weighted category scores and apply a color to the pin based on their relative scores.
+In this exercise, we'll use the responses provided by Microsoft Cognitive Services to create a score for each neighborhood.
+We'll calculate this score by adding up all the neighborhood weighted category scores.
+Then we'll apply a color to the pin based on their relative scores.

-1. In the **index.js** file, search for the `GetNeighborhoodScore` function.
-At the end of the Done function in the GetNeighborhoodScore function, look for the comment `// CalculatePinScore(pin);`.

-2. After `// CalculatePinScore(pin);`, add: `CalculatePinScore(pin);`

-3. Add the following functions to **index.js**:
+1. Search for "// CalculatePinScore(pin);" in the **index.js** file and un-comment it.
+This line now calls the function added in the next step.

+2. Now you will add the 'CalculatePinScore' and 'UpdatePinColors' functions.
+The 'CalculatePinScore' function creates an overall score for each pin (neighborhood), and the 'UpdatePinColors' function sets the color of the pins based on its score.
+Navigate to the end of the the **index.js** file and then add these functions before the line containing `window.onresize = Resize;`:

 ```javascript
 /**